-The public health service in the Canary Islands is known as “Servicio Canario de la Salud ” and is run by the autonomous regional government.
+The Canary Islands public health service is known as the “Servicio Canario de la Salud ” and is managed by the regional government.

 To find the details of your closest health centre in the Canary Islands (the islands of Tenerife, El Hierro, La Palma, La Gomera, Gran Canaria, Lanzarote, Fuerteventura), you have two ways to search online.

 Click on the following link to search a database provided by the Canary Islands regional government.

 - On the link above, in the drop-down menu, in “Consulta” choose “Por tipo de centro sanitario” (By type of centre)

 - Under Tipo de centro* where it says “Seleccione tipo de centro” (Select the type of centre), scroll down and choose either:

 - “Centros de Salud”; these are for the larger health centres that start with the letters CS (centro de salud).

 Many places also have local centres in neighbourhoods or outlying villages with more limited hours and services (names start with CL: centro local or sometimes CP).
 To find one of these, (as there may be one closer to you than a CS), choose “Consultorios de Atención Primaria” from the “Seleccione tipo de centro” list.

 There is no need to fill in the next field (“Estado”).

 Remember, at the end of the form, under “Localización” (Location), you must also enter your island (isla), or town / village (municipio) to narrow your search.
 Then press the blue “Buscar” button.